aaanu/broken.aaanu.github.io/content/blog/favorite-music-of-2020.md

 best: true
 ---

+< Updated on 11/27/2020 >

 I'm aware there are two months left in 2020.
 Figured I'd document what music I've loved the most this year.
 I thought it was a pretty good music year, overwhelming with releases at times.
-I spent a lot of time not keeping up with 2020 music and being invested in [2000-2006 rap](https://lightsleeper.substack.com/p/best-rap-2005) instead, or [Big L](https://skatenewswire.com/wp-content/uploads/2019/02/Big-L-Mural-Post.jpg) essentials, or [Chilean trap](https://daily.bandcamp.com/scene-report/chilean-hip-hop-list).
+I spent a lot of time not keeping up with 2020 music and being invested in [2000s rap](https://noz.agency/2020/11/27/best-rap-2008/) instead, or [Big L](https://skatenewswire.com/wp-content/uploads/2019/02/Big-L-Mural-Post.jpg) essentials, or [Chilean trap](https://daily.bandcamp.com/scene-report/chilean-hip-hop-list).
 I also got really into [Milwaukee rap](https://radiomilwaukee.org/discover-music/milwaukee-music/milwaukee-rap-roundup-chosen-one-big-wan-kmoni-j-o-eons-3xsimpson-and-more/) while the rest of the country was catching up on Detroit rap [thru TikTok](https://stayhipp.com/media/tiktok/whole-lotta-choppas-tiktok-dance-challenge/).

 I'll have the albums list at the end ordered, but the following tracks will be unordered.
 These are my favorite songs of 2020, as well as my favorite moments in songs.